codeigniter4/CodeIgniter4/user_guide_src/source/general/dicontainer.md

 	// To this
 	'parser' => 'App\Libraries\Parser'

-While this example is unlikely to affect the way the core classes work, this same method can be used to replace the Router or the FormValidation library.
+While this example is unlikely to affect the way the core classes work, this same method can be used to replace the Router or FormValidation libraries, or any other core classes.

 ## Class Reuse Through the DI